 The Right Reasons to Negotiate Salary

-- Evaluate your personal salary requirements.
+Evaluate your personal salary requirements.
 How much do you need to earn?
 (Be honest!)
-Utilize this Budget Worksheet to help you determine your financial need.

-- Find out what your skills and level of experience are worth in the job market (i.e. internships, volunteer and part-time work, education level, etc.).
-You can speak to a career counselor in the Career Center regarding your experience level and estimated market averages based on experience.
+Find out what your skills and level of experience are worth in the job market (i.e. internships, volunteer and part-time work, education level, etc.).
+You can speak to a Career Advisor in the Career Center regarding your experience level and estimated market averages based on experience.

 Let the employer go first with the offer.